Button

 variant: secondary / color: default

 A bordered, transparent-background button.
 Use for secondary or tertiary actions that do not require fill emphasis.
 This is the most common non-primary button in the system: "Cancel," "Back," "Edit," "Export."
-Background is transparent with a --force-color-border-default border, text is --force-color-text-primary.
+Background is transparent with a --force-color-border-input border, text is --force-color-text-primary.

 variant: tertiary / color: default